Image

 Under RSMo § 565.027, second-degree involuntary manslaughter occurs when a person causes death through criminal negligence—failing to recognize a substantial risk that a reasonable person would have identified and avoided.

-Manslaughter vs. Murder in St. Louis County, MO: Why the Difference Matters
+Manslaughter vs. Murder in St. Louis County, MO: What’s the Difference—and Why It Matters

 The difference between manslaughter and murder in St. Louis County, MO can significantly impact sentencing and long-term consequences.